Uranium tetrachloride: Synthesis and structure

-UCl_{4} + 2Cl^{−} → [UCl_{6}]^{2−}.

-The solvent is not shown, just as when complexes of other metal ions are formed in aqueous solution.

-Solutions of UCl_{4} are susceptible to oxidation by air, resulting in the production of complexes of the uranyl ion.

 Applications

 Uranium tetrachloride is produced commercially by the reaction of carbon tetrachloride with pure uranium dioxide UO_{2} at 370 °C. It has been used as feed in the electromagnetic isotope separation (EMIS) process of uranium enrichment.
 Beginning in 1944, the Oak Ridge Y-12 Plant converted UO_{3} to UCl_{4} feed for the Ernest O. Lawrence's calutrons.
 Its major benefit was that the uranium tetrachloride used in the calutrons is not as corrosive as the uranium hexafluoride used in most other enrichment technologies.
 This process was abandoned in the 1950s.
-In the 1980s Iraq unexpectedly revived this option as part of its nuclear weapons program.
+In the 1980s Iraq revived this option as part of its nuclear weapons program.
 In the enrichment process, uranium tetrachloride is ionized into a uranium plasma.

 The uranium ions are then accelerated and passed through a strong magnetic field.
 After traveling along half of a circle, the beam is split into a region nearer the outside wall, which is depleted, and a region nearer the inside wall, which is enriched in ^{235}U. The large amounts of energy required in maintaining the strong magnetic fields as well as the low recovery rates of the uranium feed material and slower more inconvenient facility operation make this an unlikely choice for large scale enrichment plants.

 Work is being done in the use of molten uranium chloride–alkali chloride mixtures as reactor fuels in molten salt reactors.
 Uranium tetrachloride melts dissolved in a lithium chloride–potassium chloride eutectic have also been explored as a means to recover actinides from irradiated nuclear fuels through pyrochemical nuclear reprocessing.